Skip to main content

 Explore Glenfinnan's secret side

-The Glenfinnan Station Museum tells the story of the magnificent viaduct that sweeps around the head of the glen, as well as of the Highland Line, steam trains and the Hogwarts Express of Harry Potter fame.
+The Glenfinnan Station Museum tells the story of the magnificent viaduct that sweeps around the head of the glen.
+Here you can find out more about the West Highland Line, steam trains and the Hogwarts Express of Harry Potter fame.

 Facilities and access